-A Fresh Perspective On Networking: Life As the Greatest Teacher of All
+A Fresh Perspective on Networking: Life as the Greatest Teacher of All

-Understanding the power of human connectivity has never seemed clearer than during the events of the past few months.
+Understanding the power of human connectivity has never seemed clearer than during the events of the past few weeks.
 Countless articles, books and podcasts have addressed the power of our relationships in context of the job hunt.
-However, no lesson on networking may resonate more profoundly than the one learned by our current state of isolation.
+However, no lesson on networking may prove to resonate more than the one learned by our current state of isolation.
 Mandates imposed on social distancing evoke a more visceral response for our desire to connect with others.
-Let’s re-examine how to build relationships in a virtual way to sharpen our skills for when we meet face-to-face when the real world is again open for business.
+Let’s re-examine how to build relationships in a virtual way now to sharpen our skills and meet one-on-one when the real world is again open for business.

 Empirical evidence has long supported the fact that networking is the most effective way of finding a job.
 At a success rate of approximately 60% of job landings resulting from networking, it is difficult to argue the point.
 So, why aren’t more people turning to networking in their search?
 Job seekers sometimes make decisions based on expediency over effectiveness.
 After all, ease of entry into the job market is as simple as submitting an online application.
 You get both a sense of accomplishment as well as positive energy by throwing your hat in the ring.